 - Many Schools and programs within the University make specific recommendations for new computer purchases.
 Check with your School or department for their advice or look for their information that accompanies the Back-to-School brochure mailing that students receive in June.

-A: The Campus Express My New Computer area is an online shopping web site similar to ones you may have used, but with the additional feature of being able to charge your purchase to your Student Financial Services account (see below).
-Simply add to your shopping cart (a) the computer that meets your needs, (b) essential software such as Microsoft Office for Windows or Mac and (c) any other important items, such as computer locks, external hard drives or protective carry cases.
+A: The Campus Express My New Computer section is an online shopping web site similar to many e-commerce sites, but with the additional feature of being able to charge your purchase to your Student Financial Services account (see below).
+Simply add to your shopping cart (a) the computer that meets your needs, (b) software such as Endnote and (c) any other important items, such as computer locks, external hard drives or protective carry cases.
 When you are finished, you can check out.

 There are several payment methods that you can use to make your purchase:

-- Visa, MasterCard, American Express and Discover are accepted.
+- Visa, MasterCard, American Express and Discover credit cards are accepted.